Hinduism in Nepal: Hinduization by rulers

-According to various historical sources, even though the presence of varna and caste had been known as an element in the social structure of the Kathmandu Valley since the Licchavi period (c., 3rd century CE), the majority of the residents of the Nepal Valley were for the first time codified into a written code only in the 14th century in the Nepalarastrasastra by the Maithil–origin king Jayasthithi Malla (1354–1395 A.D.).
-Jayasthithi Malla, with the aid of five Kānyakubja and Maithil Brahmins whom he invited from the Madhesh Province and the bordering Indian plains, divided the population of the valley into four major classes (varna)—Brahmin, Kshatriya, Vaishya, Shudra—derived from the ancient Hindu text Manusmriti and based on individual's occupational roles.
+According to various historical sources, even though the presence of varna and caste had been known as an element in the social structure of the Kathmandu Valley since the Licchavi period (c., 3rd century CE), the majority of the residents of the Nepal Valley were for the first time codified into a written code only in the 14th century in the Manava Nyaya Shastra by the king Jayasthithi Malla (1354–1395 A.D.).
+Jayasthithi Malla, with the aid of five Kānyakubja and Maithil Brahmins whom he invited from the bordering Indian plains, divided the population of the valley into four major classes (varna)—Brahmin, Kshatriya, Vaishya, Shudra—derived from the ancient Hindu text Manusmriti and based on individual's occupational roles.
 The four classes varna encompassed a total of 64 castes jat within it, with the Shudras being further divided into 36 sub-castes.
+Around this time, in western Nepal, the Khasa-Malla confederacy got hinduized and the caste divisions and modern identies of the Khas people were born.
+The new caste distinctions and hierarchy of the Khas differed from neighboring Madeshi and Newar populations, being divided into only 3 main varnas, Bhramin (Bahun), Kshatriya (Chettri), and Hill-Dalit, along with Sanyasis.